 Physical activity is especially important for both childhood cancer patients and survivors.
 For patients, physical activity has been shown to increase overall health-related quality of life during treatment (Wurz 2014).
 For survivors, physical activity is important because it has been shown to significantly improve bone health, and it is considered to decrease the risk for survivorship-related diseases such as heart disease, stroke, early aging, depression, and cancer recurrence.

 The great thing about physical activity is that it comes in all shapes and sizes.
 On one end, you have high-intensity training intervals, which are short bursts of demanding exercises; and on the other end you have low-intensity, longer duration activities like walking.
 In between there are activities like yoga.
 What works best for you and your child depend on several factors: child’s age, stage in treatment, physical ability, and your health goals.
-Most importantly, you should discuss any new physical activity regimen with your doctor.
+Although researchers have found that physical activity is safe and beneficial for childhood cancer patients (and especially survivors), you should discuss any new physical activity regimen with your oncology team.

 There are lot of great doctors, researchers, and therapists who promote physical activity for children, but our favorite source for activities are by these groups: